Kafka Deep Dive

 1. Message has a key → hash(key) % num_partitions → deterministic partition

-2. Message has no key → round-robin across partitions (or sticky partitioning for batching)
+2. Message has no key → round-robin (or sticky partitioning for batching)

-Why keys matter: All messages with the same key go to the same partition, guaranteeing ordering per key.
-This is how you ensure all events for a specific user, order, or session are processed in order.
+Why keys matter: All messages with the same key go to the same partition, guaranteeing per-key ordering.
+This is how you ensure all events for a specific user or order are processed in order.

 How Many Partitions?